Iowa Big Four men's college basketball: History

-For decades, Iowa State (of the Big 12 Conference) and Iowa (of the Big Ten Conference) had home-and-home series with in-state rivals Drake and UNI, with Iowa visiting Drake in even-numbered years and Northern Iowa in odd-numbered years (with the corresponding return trips to Iowa in the opposite years) and Iowa State visiting Northern Iowa in even-numbered years and Drake in odd-numbered years.
-Drake and Iowa State, in particular, played in 104 of 105 seasons.
+For decades, Iowa (of the Big Ten Conference) and Iowa State (of the Big XII Conference) had home-and-home series with in-state rivals Northern Iowa and Drake (both of the Missouri Valley Conference), with Iowa visiting Northern Iowa in odd-numbered years and Drake in even-numbered years (with the corresponding return trips to Iowa in the opposite years) and Iowa State visiting Northern Iowa in even-numbered years and Drake in odd-numbered years.
+Iowa State and Drake, in particular, played in 104 of 105 seasons.

-In the 2000s, Iowa State, wanting to gain a greater presence in the Des Moines area, offered and played multiple games at Wells Fargo Arena with various teams.
+In the 2000s, Iowa State, wanting to grow a greater presence in the Des Moines area, offered and played multiple games at Wells Fargo Arena against various teams.
 When they offered Drake the opportunity to move their rivalry to Wells Fargo Arena, Drake declined.
-Iowa and Iowa State also offered Drake and UNI money to play only in Iowa City/Ames but both schools declined.
+Iowa and Iowa State also offered Northern Iowa and Drake money to play solely in Iowa City/Ames but both schools declined.

-During the 2010/2011 seasons, Iowa and Iowa State began to feel pressure from losing to Northern Iowa and Drake in their non-conference schedule and to allow for more games against Power 5 conference in hopes of building a strong non-conference schedule for consideration for at-large bids for future NCAA Tournaments.
-Drake and Northern Iowa did not want to lose the match-ups.
+During the 2010/2011 seasons, Iowa and Iowa State began to feel pressure from both losing to Northern Iowa and Drake in their non-conference schedule and the need to allow for more games against Power 5 conference competition in hopes of building a stronger non-conference resume for consideration of at-large bids for future NCAA Tournaments.
+Northern Iowa and Drake did not want to lose the in-state match-ups.
 A neutral site concept was seen as the best for everyone involved and the Big Four Classic was born.

 Hy-Vee signed on as the sponsor of the event.
 The initial contract ran from 2012–2015.
 It was later extended to 2017.
 As part of the 2019 extension, the event was renamed the Hy-Vee Classic.